midnjerry/pal-tracker/README.md

 # pal-tracker
 Lab assignments for Pivotal Architect Lab

-## Lab: Scaling an App on Cloud Foundry
+## Scaling an App on Cloud Foundry

 Cloud Foundry supports two types of scaling:
 * Vertical scaling: Each app instance has more memory or disk space.